uboy/device_booking_bot2/README.md

 1. **Manage Devices**:
    - Add new devices.
    - Edit or delete existing devices.
-   - Import devices from a CSV file.
+   - Import devices from a CSV/XLSX file.
    - View booking history of each device.

 2. **Manage Users**: